openforis/sepal-doc/docs/source/setup/register.rst

 Register to SEPAL
 =================

-To get the full potential of the SEPAL plateform you need to register to several services.
+To get the full potential of the SEPAL platform you need to register to several services.
 They will all be presented here, the registration to SEPAL is the only compulsory one.

 .. tip::